thang-data/asp.net-with-MongoDB/README.md

 ## Install MongoDB.Driver nuget package
 ![image](https://user-images.githubusercontent.com/87810853/184073844-27024d93-bb4f-4d82-aa9c-3b03e1dbb122.png)
 ## Map MongoDB to C# objects
 Add `Models` folder and place the following `Employee.cs` class file in it.
-When student data is retrieved from Mongo, the JSON data is mapped to this `Student` class in .NET and vice-versa.
+When employee data is retrieved from Mongo, the JSON data is mapped to this `Employee` class in .NET and vice-versa.
 ```C#
 [BsonIgnoreExtraElements]
     public class Employee